Video Category: Year in Revolution

 September 23, 2025

 Share to Google Classroom The American colonies signed a “Treaty of Alliance with France” with King Louis XVI on February 6, 1778 to formalize France’s financial and military support of the revolutionary government in America.
-It stipulated that “The essential and direct End of the present defensive alliance is to effectively maintain the liberty, […]
+It stipulated that “The essential and direct End of the present defensive alliance is to effectively maintain the […]

 Year in Revolution—1777: Pennsylvania